 AARMS postdoctoral fellowships attract talented young mathematical scientists from around the world to pursue advanced research.
-The next competition will start in Fall 2022.
+The next competition will open October 9, 2023.
 We highly recommend that you read the RULES before applying.

 Postdoctoral fellows